cvicentiu/WindowFunctions-Course/COURSE.md

 ![Window Function reference](./img/window-function-reference.png)

-A function that is able to compute results based off of *other* rows in the result set.
+A function (marked in green) that is able to compute results based off of *other* rows in the result set (marked in blue).
 They are traditionally used for computing TOP N sort of queries, moving averages or facilitating more complex operations such as fetching related data into the same row without incuring a table join.
 Effectively, window functions help eliminate self-joins from traditional SQL queries.
 This leads to up-to 100x time optimizations.
 Queries that would take hours, now can be computed in seconds.